oviirup/jiosaavn-extension/readme.md

 ### How it works

 ### - Song
-- When you press a download button on song it fetches data of song from the jiosaavn server to provide Links, Title, Album etc.
+- When you press a download button on song it fetches data of song from the JioSaavn server to provide Links, Title, Album etc.
 - Then it will send a request to this [custom API endpoint](corsdisabledsong.tuhinwin.workers.dev) and generate a download URL from server.
 - Then it will download the song asynchronously in background. as the download song will have a gibberish name and no song details.
 - Then it will download the album art asynchronously.